YasinEfeee/ParkSpotter/README_ENG.md

 3. **Real-Time Analysis:** Monitor parking lot occupancy using live camera streams.
 4. **Analysis Results:** View results both visually and in the Firebase database.
 5. **Disabled Parking Spots:** Select and monitor parking spots designated for individuals with disabilities.

+## Contribute

+We are open to your suggestions and ideas to make the ParkSpotter project even better.
+You can contribute to the project in the following ways:

+- **Report Issues and Suggestions:** If you encounter any problems or have improvement ideas, please open an "issue."
+Every piece of feedback is invaluable to us!
+- **Spread the Word:** Share the project with your friends and anyone who might be interested, helping us reach a broader audience.

+### Contact

+Feel free to reach out to us for more information or to share your contributions.
+Thank you in advance for your support!